marcoso96/DeepOPT/paper.md

 - **U-Net** is a deep learning architecture for tomographic reconstruction that uses a U-shaped network with skip ­connections [@ronneberger2015u].
 The proposed network in [@davis2019convolutional] processes undersampled FBP reconstructions and outputs streak-free 2D images.
 Skip connections help preserve fine details in the reconstruction, so that the network can handle complex geometries and noisy data.
 While reconstruction times for this approach are short, making it suitable for real-time imaging, training a U-Net requires large amounts of data.
 - **ToMoDL** is a method that combines iteration over a data consistency step and an image domain artefact removal step achieved by a convolutional neural network.
 The data consistency step is implemented using the gradient conjugate algorithm and the artefact removal via a deep neural network with shared weights across iterations.
 As the forward model is explicitly accounted for, the number of network parameters to be learned is significantly reduced compared to direct inversion approaches, providing better performance in settings where training data is constrained [@obando2023model].

-In Fig. \autoref{fig:workflow}, a complete pipeline describing the usage of napari-tomodl is presented.
+In \autoref{fig:Workflow}, a complete pipeline describing the usage of napari-tomodl is presented.
 Based on the single-channel raw data acquired by a parallel tomography use-case, this ordered stack of files undergoes the following steps in order to obtain ready-to-analyse reconstructions:

 1. Load the raw image stack using napari file manager tab, obtaining a new raw 3D image layer.
 2. Over the plugin's sliding window, select the target raw image layer and click over the "Select image layer" button.